<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://wildmuse.net/?p=424</guid>

-<description><![CDATA[<a href="http://wildmuse.net/the-cats-who-went-to-law/"><img align="left" hspace="5" width="150" src="http://farm4.static.flickr.com/3640/3365410269_386d20e99f.jpg" class="alignleft wp-post-image tfe" alt="Mr. Justice Monkey" title="" /></a>Two cats, having stolen some cheese, could not agree about dividing their prize.
+<description><![CDATA[Two cats, having stolen some cheese, could not agree about dividing their prize.
 In order, therefore, to settle the dispute, they went to court, to try the case before Mr. Justice Monkey.
-His honor readily consented to hear the cause, and producing a balance, put a part of the cheese into each scale. &#8220;Let me [...]]]></description>
+His honor readily consented to hear the cause, &#8230; <a href="https://wildmuse.net/the-cats-who-went-to-law/">Continue reading <span class="meta-nav">&#8594;</span></a>]]></description>

-<content:encoded><![CDATA[<p><a href="http://www.flickr.com/photos/wildmuse/3365410269/" title="Mr. Justice Monkey by Aria Nadii, on Flickr"><img class="center" src="http://farm4.static.flickr.com/3640/3365410269_386d20e99f.jpg" width="470" alt="Mr. Justice Monkey" /></a></p>
+<content:encoded><![CDATA[<p style="text-align: center;"><a title="Mr. Justice Monkey by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/3365410269/"><img class="center aligncenter" alt="Mr. Justice Monkey" src="http://farm4.static.flickr.com/3640/3365410269_386d20e99f.jpg" width="470" height="452" /></a></p>

 <p>Two cats, having stolen some cheese, could not agree about dividing their prize.
-In order, therefore, to settle the dispute, they went to court, to try the case before Mr. Justice Monkey. </p>
+In order, therefore, to settle the dispute, they went to court, to try the case before Mr. Justice Monkey.</p>

 <p>His honor readily consented to hear the cause, and producing a balance, put a part of the cheese into each scale.</p>